 If you’re fortunate enough to not have to work into retirement age, you can better enjoy the benefits of your home and the wider world around you.
 With that in mind, why not adapt your home to be more environmentally friendly?
 Easy ways to do this include choosing 100% water-based paints when you renovate, reducing waste, re-furnishing your home with used items or even using a solar blanket for your pool.

 How much will it cost you and how will you finance the renovation?

-It’s never been more tricky to fund home improvements in the UK, but that doesn’t mean that there aren’t any affordable options.
 While many retirees choose to pay renovation costs using a credit card, loans and mortgage borrowing, it may be cheaper and easier for retirees to release equity from their homes with an equity release mortgage.

 Decide who will manage the project

 Depending on your budget and the level of your DIY expertise, you may either decide to do the work yourself or hire a private contractor.
 It’s important to assess the scale of any job and make plans accordingly – for instance, while you may be more than capable of fitting a new carpet or doing a simple paint job, it might be wise to hire a contractor for bigger jobs, structural tasks and technical work on your house.